 For information about subscriptions, visit the subscriptions page.

 There are many different notification types broadcasted by Hund.
-Most notifiers support all the following types, save for webhooks, which do not currently support issue notifications.
+All notifiers support the following types.

 - Component Degraded: a component has taken on a degraded or outage state

 - Component Restored: a component has come back up from either an outage or degraded state

 - Issue Created: an issue has been created

 - Issue Retrospectively Created: a retrospective issue has been created